 Mum posing with her brood years ago in South B

 I remember when my brother left us, and we looked down at him in his casket.
 I noted how impeccable he looked, suited up, eyes tight shut, unmovable like he was just taking a long nap.
 His casket and the gazebo he was placed under were of finest quality.
 When it came to time to eat; plates of chapo, pilau and stew were brought to us, which we washed down with cold sodas.

 Now as friends and family advise us of our need for a budget, we sit down, pen and paper in hand, scribbling numbers and items as a clear picture emerges, and we are shocked at how much Luo funerals actually cost.
 The next day someone chimes in the need for a committee.
 Yet on the other day, my auntie starts talking about food at home, and the need for the upcountry home to have a fresh coat of paint.
 My cousin chips in with a sinister warning, “People will be watching and expecting something better from you guys of Nairobi.
 You know how our people from the village are.
 We don’t want them to talk too much.”

 My head is too full to think about how much we should ‘floss’ or impress village folks.
-My mum is gone and I don’t give a hoot about much else.
+Our matriach is gone, that’s a loss magnified and I don’t give a hoot about much else.
 I want her back.
 If not, then we want to give her a befitting burial; one that matches her calibre and status.
 Anything else is secondary at this point.

 Mum with her son and his daughter.
 She loved her grandkids

 The days are whizzing by but we seem to be crawling at a snail’s pace.

 We thought the burial would be on the weekend of the 3rd of Feb, which would give me time to fly back to the Netherlands on the 8th, but it’s way too close, so we suggest for it to be on the weekend of the 10th Feb.